JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 78
 ```

-We see that even if we change only the array in `D`, the change is propagated to `A`
+If we change only the array `D`, this change is propagated to `A`.

 ```jldoctest views
 julia> E == A[1:2, 1:2]
 true
 ```

-Note that  function view creates a special type `SubArray`
+The function `view` creates the special type `SubArray`.

 ```jldoctest views
 julia> typeof(E)
 SubArray{Int64,2,Array{Int64,2},Tuple{UnitRange{Int64},UnitRange{Int64}},false}
 ```

-Since `SubArray` is a subtype of `AbstractArray`, we can apply any function defined for `Abstract Arrays` to `SubArray` too.
-In other words, (almost) all functions that work for arrays will also work for subarray.
+Since `SubArray` is a subtype of `AbstractArray`, we can apply any function defined for `AbstractArray`s to `SubArray`.
+In other words, (almost) all functions that work for arrays will also work for subarrays.

 ```jldoctest views
 julia> A = [1 2 3; 4 5 6]